umami-hep/umami/docs/preprocessing.md

         - training_zprime_bjets
         - training_zprime_cjets
         - training_zprime_ujets
-    # this optional option allows to specify the jets which should be used per sample

     custom_njets_initial:
-      # these are empiric values ensuring a smooth hybrid sample
+      # these are empiric values ensuring a smooth hybrid sample.
+      # These values are retrieved for a hybrid ttbar + zprime sample for the count method!
       training_ttbar_bjets: 5.5e6
       training_ttbar_cjets: 11.5e6
       training_ttbar_ujets: 13.5e6

+    # Fractions of ttbar/zprime jets in final training set.
+This needs to add up to one.
     fractions:
       ttbar: 0.7
       zprime: 0.3

     # number of training jets
+    # For PDF sampling: this is the number of target jets to be taken (through all categories).
+    #                   If set to -1: max out to target numbers (limited by fractions ratio)
     njets: 25e6

+    # Bool, if track information (for DIPS etc.) are saved.
     save_tracks: True

+    # Name of the track collection to use.
     tracks_name: "tracks"

     # this stores the indices per sample into an intermediate file
-    intermediate_index_file: indices.h5
+    intermediate_index_file: *intermediate_index_file

     # for method: weighting
     # relative to which distribution the weights should be calculated
     weighting_target_flavour: 'bjets'

     # If you want to attach weights to the final files
     bool_attach_sample_weights: False
 ```